- 1 How to Grow Corn

 Types of Sweet Corn

-There are three main types of sweet corn available on the market.
-As well as dozens of varieties of each type; look for ones that are made to succeed well in your climate and growing season length.
+There are three main types of sweet corn available on the market and dozens of varieties of each type; look for ones made to succeed well in your climate and growing season length.
 There are many varieties designed to prosper in shorter seasons.
 Within the types, corn can also be white, yellow, bi-colour, and even red.

 Standard Sweet Corn

 This is the traditional corn.
 They are sweet without being ultra sugary and have the classic corn texture.
-The downsides to this type are that they diminish in quality quickly after ripening, and they do not store well.
+The downsides to this type are that they diminish in quality quickly after ripening and do not store well.
 Popular varieties are Silver Queen and Early Sunglow.

 Supersweet Sweet Corn